malinphy/two_stage_recommender/README.md

 output of the sigmoid function considered as probabilities of the items.
 According to calculated probabilites, items were sorted and served to user.

+Total arcihecture of the system can be seen in picture.
+For detailed information following study can be investigated (https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf)

 Data :<br/>
 ----